Choosing a Microcontroller

 Arduino Zero / MKR Zero

 • Overview: Based on the ATSAMD21G18A, a 32-bit ARM Cortex-M0+ microcontroller.
-The MKR Zero is part of the MKR family, designed for IoT applications and has a smaller form factor 10.
+The MKR Zero is part of the MKR family, designed for IoT applications and has a smaller form factor 10arrow-up-right.

 • Key Features (ATSAMD21G18A boards like Arduino Zero):

-• Best For: More computationally intensive projects than 8-bit Arduinos, IoT applications (MKR series), projects needing a DAC 10.
+• Best For: More computationally intensive projects than 8-bit Arduinos, IoT applications (MKR series), projects needing a DAC 10arrow-up-right.

 Last updated